 WMFRA recognises the increasing need to collaborate further across the emergency services and welcomes the intent around this new duty.
-However, it is important that this duty also takes into account the need to collaborate wider across other agencies (such as the NHS) to enable the achievement of better joint outcomes, which are designed to provide more impact socially for our local communities in a more efficient and effective way.
+However, it is important that this duty also takes into account the need to collaborate wider across other agencies (such as the NHS and the third sector) to enable the achievement of better joint outcomes, which are designed to provide more impact socially for our local communities in a more efficient and effective way.